seaone/explicit-architecture-next.js-example/README.md

-# Explicit Architecture Next.js Template
+# Explicit Architecture Next.js Example

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 It is designed to manage a list of todos, allowing users to create, update, and delete todo items.
 The application leverages modern web development practices, including TypeScript, TailwindCSS, and ESLint for code quality.